modimore/modimore.github.io/content/pages/resume.md

 #### [Bluewolf, An IBM Company](https://www.bluewolf.com/) <span style="float:right">6/2017 - present</span>

-I am currently working as a **SalesForce** platform developer, making web applications and back-end processes to meet client's business needs.
+I am currently working as a **Salesforce** platform developer.
-I have thus far been the primary developer on two multi-month client projects.
-Much of my work relates to the SalesForce Lightning Experience and Lightning Component framework.
+In addition to common programming tasks executed with Java-like and SQL-like languages, I have been the primary developer for two single-page applications written using the Lightning Component Framework, and I have also  worked on back-end integrations of various sizes to systems outside of Salesforce.

 #### [1st Playable Productions](http://www.1stplayable.com/) <span style="float:right">9/2016 - 12/2016</span>